 Employers frequently prefer students with broad based education and a good grasp of the "real world" environment.
 Students in this major benefit from the breadth of a more generalist degree, while also acquiring specialist knowledge.
 This major is suited to students interested in working in smaller companies where a broad perspective of the operations of the firm and its environment is essential.
 The major may also be of interest to students who intend further advanced study in the areas of economics or law.

-ACCTG 311 BUS 201 MGTSC 312 MARK 301
+ACCTG 311 BUS 201 MGTSC 312 MARK 301 ★3 in electives outside Business (See Note 1)

-ACCTG 322 ORG A 201
+ACCTG 322

+SMO 201

+FIN 301

-- ★3 in electives outside Business (See Note 1) - ★3 in free electives (See Note 1)
+★3 in electives outside Business (See Note 1)

+★3 in free electives (See Note 1)